 What do I Write?

-I became interested in Steampunk starting in 2009 and started my first blog on that topic in 2012.
-In 2017, I left it to become the second editor for SteampunkJournal.org, the world’s most popular Steampunk news site.
+I became interested in Steampunk starting in 2009, which rekindled a long-dormant love of writing fiction.
+I started my first blog on Steampunk in 2012, but in 2017, I left it to become the second editor for SteampunkJournal.org, the world’s most popular Steampunk news site.
 During 2017, I coordinated and contributed to the Collaborative Writing Challenge’s 7th project with a Steampunk theme called Army of Brass.
-Later this summer, my horror re-telling of Pinocchio entitled “The Marionette” will appear in The Queen of Clocks and Other Steampunk Tales anthology.
-I’ve also written two novels with a loosely Steampunk/Gaslamp Fantasy setting, and I am currently seeking publishing opportunities for them.
-You can check out excerpts from No Rest for the Wicked here.
+In 2018, my horror re-telling of Pinocchio entitled “The Marionette” was featured in in The Queen of Clocks and Other Steampunk Tales anthology.
+I’ve started working on the second book in a Gaslamp fantasy series about a con woman forced out of retirement when her past comes back to haunt her…literally.
+Until it’s published, you can read excerpts from the first book, No Rest for the Wicked.

 My geek girl tendencies don’t stop there.
 I’ve been known to dabble in a variety of fantasy off-shoots, including contributing “The Vigil” to the Chasing Magic anthology and lending my pen to the collaborative fantasy novel, Esyld’s Awakening.
-I have plans in late 2018 to write a standalone contemporary fantasy novel that pits a movie crew against the fairy tale creatures they awaken while shooting on location in the Black Forest (Working title: Grimmer).
+I’m currently working on a standalone contemporary fantasy novel that pits a movie crew against the fairy tale creatures they awaken while shooting on location in the Black Forest (Working title: Grimmer).

-I also occasionally dabble in contemporary romance under the pen name M.E.
+I also occasionally lend my pen to contemporary romance under the pen name M.E.
 Anders.
 You can read a short story called “Next Time” as a companion to the Collaborative Writing Challenge’s novel, The Map.

 Find Me Around the Web